Skip to main content

 • Jewish ancestry

-• sarcoma (cancer of the bone or soft tissue) in a relative younger than age 45 years
+• sarcoma (cancer of the bone or soft tissue) in a relative younger than 45

 • a type of brain tumour called glioma or childhood adrenal cortical carcinomas

-• complicated patterns of multiple cancers diagnosed at a young age
+• more than one type of cancer diagnosed at a young age

 • two or more relatives with breast cancer on your father’s side of the family